 In other words, people get completely different results (some individuals do not show any improvements) from training at the same intensity levels.

-Below you can see the comparison table of how you should (and most importantly should not) look at the splat points in terms of your training.
+Below you can see the comparison table of how you can look at the splat points in terms of your training.

 |What Are Splat Points Good For?||What Are Splat Points NOT Good For?|